Maurício Cortés

-Maurício Cortés Armero (born 9 February 1997) is a Colombian professional footballer who plays as a striker for Independiente Medellín.
+Maurício Cortés Armero (born 9 February 1997) is a Colombian professional footballer who plays as a striker for Liga 2 Comerciantes FC.

 Club career

-Born in Tumaco, Cortés is a product of the football clubs Deportivo Cali, Alianza Deportiva, Club La Mazzia and Selección Valle.
+Born in Medellín, Cortés is a product of the football clubs Deportivo Cali, Alianza Deportiva, Club La Mazzia and Selección Valle.
 After that he had a trial with a Spanish Córdoba CF, but returned to his native Colombia and signed a contract with Independiente Medellín.

 In January 2018 Cortés moved to Ukraine, signing a deal with Ukrainian Premier League side FC Karpaty Lviv.